 GROSS: On Halloween, your mother gave out pencils or Trident sugarless gum.
 That's pretty joyless.

 KAPLAN: Right.
 Well, she was, you know, very against sugar.
-And she thought, you know, there's all this - you're getting all this candy, and so why not get something that's good for you?
+And she thought you're getting all this candy, and so why not get something that's good for you?
 And she used to insist that all the kids were very appreciative about her pencils and her Trident.

 KAPLAN: Like, that was the worst part - not that she did it, but, like, her insistence that kids loved it.